Get insider access

 0.9%

-The reflection handling with the standard glass finish is fantastic.
-Despite having a glossy finish, the mirror-like reflections aren't as distracting as on other glossy displays like TVs, and it handles bright light sources very well.
+The reflection handling with the standard glossy screen coating is fantastic.
+This monitor handles reflections very well, and they aren't as distracting as on other glossy displays.
 Combined with the high peak brightness, you won't have any issues using it in a bright room.
-The nano-texture coating has a matte finish that reduces the amount of direct reflections, but it also makes text and images look hazier.
+The Nano-Texture coating has a matte finish that can improve reflection handling even further, but it also makes text and images look hazier.

 9.5